siddjain/cricket/README.md

 0.5% or a 1 in 200 chance of happening

-According to [this](https://math.stackexchange.com/questions/3295415/what-is-the-probability-that-a-cricket-match-will-end-up-in-a-tie) link the ratio of the number of tied ODI to the total number of ODIs is 19/2096 = 0.0090 or 0.9%.
+According to [ESPNcricinfo](http://stats.espncricinfo.com/ci/content/records/283892.html) the ratio of the number of tied ODI to the total number of ODIs is 38/4192 = 0.0090 or 0.9%.
-So theoretical 0.5% vs. observed 0.9%.
-Not bad at all.
-Certainly much better than calculations theoretical physicists are capable of doing
+Not bad.
+Certainly much better than calculations theoretical physicists are capable of doing [<a href="https://aapt.scitation.org/doi/10.1119/1.17850" target="_blank">1</a>].
-<a href="https://aapt.scitation.org/doi/10.1119/1.17850" target="_blank">[1]</a>.
 The calculations and data I compiled were admittedly done in a hurry so I wouldn't be surprised of a bug here and there.

 [plot.py](plot.py) contains code to plot the pdf:
 ![Probability Distribution](pdf.png "Probability Distribution of Runs")